Moshe Silman: Background

 All along Silman made it clear that he would not end up in the streets.
-Silman insisted that, after fulfilling his national duties via his mandatory military service and Reserves service, the state of Israel was obligated to help law-abiding citizens in such dire economic and health situations.
+At the time of his death, he had been staying in the Haifa apartment of a friend whose lease was due to expire shortly.
+According to Rabbi Idit Lev of Rabbis for Human Rights, who had been in close contact with Silman, "he had no choices left and was just not ready to live on the streets."
+Lev also commented that "the irony is that if he had gone to live on the streets just for two or three weeks, then the state would have helped him but he was just too proud, he refused to lose that pride."
+Silman insisted that, after fulfilling his national duties via his mandatory military service and reserve service, the State of Israel was obligated to help law-abiding citizens in such dire economic and health situations.
 In the past, Silman did threaten to harm himself, but his threats did not lead the welfare authorities to solve his problems.
 In response to his threats, the psychiatric commission representative of the National Insurance Institute claimed that those who threaten to commit suicide do not intend to commit suicide, and the Amidar clerk asked him to just not do it at the Amidar offices.

 Social justice activities

 During the summer of 2011, Silman joined the activities of Israeli social justice protests in the Haifa region.
 Silman advocated taking a more political and active approach, in contrast to those whom sought to focus the social justice protests only on a change of consciousness within the existing framework.
 He claimed that the protests must be political, and that this should be reflected in an establishment of a party which would manage to overthrow the government of Benjamin Netanyahu.
 Silman called for active operations, such as occupying abandoned or unoccupied empty residential apartments as part of the struggle for public housing.